Get answers for your health queries from top Doctors for FREE!

 2. What is the difference between a partial and complete bile duct obstruction?

-A partial bile duct obstruction occurs when there is some blockage in the duct, whereas a complete bile duct obstruction occurs when the duct is completely blocked.
+A partial bile duct obstruction occurs when there is some blockage, whereas a complete bile duct obstruction occurs when the duct is completely blocked.

-3. What are some complications that can arise from bile duct obstruction after gallbladder removal?
+3. What complications can arise from bile duct obstruction after gallbladder removal?

 Complications can include jaundice, infection, liver damage, and pancreatitis.